durgahegde/Assignment2/README.md

-# Assignment2
+# Vecta Corp Website

- Vecta Corp Website
+This web page designed using HTML5 tags.
+Web page is built using inline, grouping, Section and other HTML5 tags.